-Theology is an attempt to say what we understand about God.
-That idea is incredibly complicated and the scriptures, what we call the Bible, is where we discover the story of God intersecting with the story of humanity.
-We believe that in this ancient collection of poems, history, wisdom, parables, and letters we find people inspired by God as they wrestle with what it means to follow God in their world.
-As we ourselves wrestle with this question, we can turn to scripture, experiencing it through it’s original context and purpose, as it then illuminates for us how to live today.
+We believe that in this ancient collection of poems, history, wisdom, parables, and letters we find people inspired by God as they wrestle with what it means to understand and follow God in their world.
+As we ourselves wrestle with this question, we can turn to scripture, experiencing it through

-As we engage the story of scripture we discover God revealing himself through an unfolding story of creation, love, resurrection, redemption, and restoration.
+As we continue to engage the story of scripture we find it is more than simply a story of the past.
+Through the scriptures, we discover God revealing himself through an unfolding story of creation, love, resurrection, redemption, and restoration.
 This story becomes our story as we enter into relationship with God and give our lives over to God’s work in this world, which the scriptures call the Kingdom of God.
 The Kingdom of God is about God’s rule, reign, and hope for this world.
 This hope is found throughout the scriptures, preached by Jesus, inaugurated by his resurrection, and entered into as we accept the invitation to follow the way of Jesus that reveals to us how to live lives of mercy, grace, obedience, and love.

 We are discovering the way of Jesus and invite you to join us on that journey.

 In a world of social media it is tempting to think theology can simply be written in a sentence or two.
 We’ve discovered that is simply impossible.
 Theology invites us on a life long journey.

 However, we have written the following statements to help you enter that journey with us.
 We have included scripture references where we discover the starting point for these statements.

 A loving God created us in His image in order for us to have a relationship with Him and with people.